-- About Standard Edition High Availability Starting with Oracle Database 19c, you can install Oracle Database Standard Edition 2 in high availability mode. - Requirements for Installing Standard Edition High Availability Review these requirements before you install and deploy the Standard Edition High Availability feature. - Deploying Standard Edition High Availability Learn the process and options to deploy high availability on Oracle Database Standard Edition 2.
+- About Standard Edition High Availability In this release, you can install Oracle Database Standard Edition 2 in high availability mode. - Requirements for Installing Standard Edition High Availability Review these requirements before you install and deploy the Standard Edition High Availability feature. - Deploying Standard Edition High Availability Learn the process and options to deploy high availability on Oracle Database Standard Edition 2.